 Recent Awards and Honors

-- He was the recipient of the 2011 E. Le Roy Hall Award for Teaching Excellence from the Weinberg College of Arts and Sciences.
+- 2011: Awarded the E. Le Roy Hall Prize for Teaching Excellence, Weinberg College of Arts and Sciences